MIMO Channel Estimation using Score-Based Generative Models: Appendix

-From \cite{jalal2021instance}, we have the following theorem. \begin{theorem}[Theorem 1.1 from \cite{jalal2021instance}, adapted] Let $h_1$ be a high-dimensional arbitrary distribution over an $\ell_2$ ball of radius $r$, and let $\mathbf{h}^\star$ be drawn from $h_1$.
+\begin{theorem}[Theorem 1.1 from \cite{jalal2021instance}] Let $h_1$ be a high-dimensional arbitrary distribution over an $\ell_2$ ball of radius $r$, and let $\mathbf{h}^\star$ be drawn from $h_1$.
 Let $h_2$ be any distribution on the same probability space as $h_1$, such that